 If you’re a proponent of plant-based wellness, there are a ton of natural supplements that are said to help the body regulate itself, reproductively speaking.
 Probably the most widely used is Vitex Agnus Castus (also known as simply Vitex, or Chaste Tree Berry), which normalizes hormonal imbalances via the pituitary gland.
 Red raspberry, red clover, dong quai, saw palmetto, and maca are some other herbal remedies touted for their reproductive benefits.

 If you’re not sure what you need, though, there are pre-mixed fertility blends available in supplements, tinctures, and teas – like FertiliTea, Premama, UpSpring, and Pregnitude, just to name a few.
 However, a warning: herbs can be just as powerful as a prescription, so do your research instead of popping a pill and hoping for the best.

-If you’ve addressed all of the above and there still seems to be an issue, your doctor can help you with some more, shall we day, aggressive options, as long as you’ve been having difficulties for at least six months.
+If you’ve addressed all of the above and there still seems to be an issue, your doctor can help you with some more, shall we day, aggressive options, as long as you’ve been having difficulties for at least six months if you’re older than 35 and 6 months if you’re younger.
 The initial route would likely be clomiphene citrate, known as Clomid or Serophene, the most commonly used prescription drug to induce ovulation.
 Beyond that, there are injectable drugs such as Follistim and Gonal-F, but luckily, the majority of “problem ovulators” never need to move past clomiphene.